 Sadly there are a few people very dear to my heart who are no longer with us, and it was important for me to have a little piece of them with me on the day.
 We got a little sentimental.

 I wasn't sure about wearing a veil, it was much more something my Mum saw as important.
 I tried a few on but they didn't feel right, it just felt like I was playing dress up.
 As this was something important to her, I asked if she still had hers and she did.
 We climbed into the attic and found an old leather case.
 Inside was her hand stitched, white veil, still in almost perfect condition.
 I put my hair up into a bun and we added the veil.
 It felt so right.
 Not convinced, she wanted to add a little something.
 In our search for the veil we had come across a piece of old, hand-crochet lace which was my Grans.
-We cut it up, I know but it was ok, and starched it.
-This lace (which was living in the garage, unused) now formed a beautiful crown at the top of the veil and perfectly framed the look.
+With a little alteration and starched it, it looked perfect.
+This lace (which was living in the garage, unused) now formed a beautiful crown at the top of the veil and perfectly framed the look - my gran would have loved it.
 She then added a few sticky pearls randomly on the veil to match my dress - a very creative and talented Mum.

 On the morning of our wedding, Ingimar sent his sister and nephew over to my room with a Morning Gift.
 This is not something we tend to do in the UK so I was not accustomed to this.
 Before we left for Scotland I had given him some gifts including a pair of whiskey glasses but he truly spoilt me on our wedding day.
 Not only did he treat me to my wedding shoes but he also gave me the 'Heart of Gold' bangle I had (subtly) shown him and a beautiful pair of pearl and diamonte earrings which I wore on the day.
 And, to top it all off, they came in a Kate Spade black 'Cameron Street Havana' tote bag - spoilt rotten!!

-In the run up to our wedding I called my Uncle and asked if he had any of my late God Mothers jewellery that I could borrow and wear on my wedding day.
-He told me it had been handed onto my cousin and so we met up and went through the collection.
+In the run up to our wedding I called my Uncle and asked if he had any of my late Godmother's jewellery that I could borrow and wear on my wedding day.
+He told me it had been handed onto my cousin, so we met up and went through the collection.
 I chose my 'something borrowed' to be my aunts gold bracelet and wore it with love and pride.